Public Health Leadership Program

 746 Public Health Program Planning and Evaluation (3).
 SPH majors or permission of the instructor.
 Fundamentals of public health program planning and monitoring, with emphasis on applications in community settings and proposal development for program funding.
 Online course.

 747 Project Management Principles and Practices (3).
 Graduate students only.
 Provides an overview of knowledge and skills required for effective project/team leadership and management.
 Includes modules on leadership, management techniques, application of continuous quality improvement, and organizational designs that complement team-based organizations.
 Online course.

-749 Master Paper Seminar (2–3).
-Designed for students in the Health Care and Prevention M.P.H. program who are actively working on their master’s paper.
+749 MPH Year & Career (1).
+Designed for students in the Health Care and Prevention concentration in the M.P.H. program who are actively working on their master's paper.
 Five required evening sessions in the fall and the regularly scheduled course in the spring.

 751 Critical Appraisal of Medical Literature I (2).
 Emphasizes the process of critical appraisal of existing medical research literature, with examples from a variety of subject areas.

 752 Seminar in Critical Appraisal of Medical Literature (2).
 Emphasizes the process of critical appraisal of existing medical research literature, with examples from a variety of subject areas.
 Student presentations of structured critical appraisals constitute about 50 percent of sessions.

 754 Research Frameworks and Methods for Assessing and Improving Population Health (3).
 This course is designed to provide students with the fundamental research and analytic methods needed by public health leaders to assess the effectiveness, efficiency, and equity of healthcare in order to improve population health.
 The focus will be on research skills needed by practitioners with the objective of improving health outcomes.